-He was very keen on increasing his activity level, and had tried to get into running three days a week for a while, without complete success.
-The weather had sometimes deterred him before, but with Shakra, he went out every planned day despite it being very rainy two of those days.
+He was very keen on increasing his activity level, and had tried to get into running those three days a week for a while, without complete success.
+The weather had deterred him before sometimes, but with the Shakra, he went out every planned day despite it being very rainy two of those days.

-Although the participants seemed to be motivated from just the awareness of their activity, the effect was not unanticipated; often merely the knowledge that others can detect one's activity (either from a fill in diary or a tracking system) makes one more active.
+Although the participants seemed to be motivated from just the awareness of their activity, the effect was not unanticipated; often merely the knowledge that others can detect one's activity (either from a fill in diary or a tracking system) makes one more active [28].
 However, it was important to explore whether the use affected users' awareness and attitude towards moderate exercise.
-Behavioural change is a slow and often long-term process, but the necessary first steps have been taken here, in that awareness and motivation increased.
-Other issues affect motivation and awareness in return; therefore it should be related to social factors such as competition and collaboration-as the next section discusses.
+Behavioural change is a slow and often long-term process but the necessary first steps have been taken here in that awareness and motivation increased.
+Motivation and awareness are affected by other issues in return; therefore it should be related to social factors such as competition and collaboration - as the next section discusses.

-B. Shared Experience
+7. Shared Experience